BarrelCrudeCoin/BarrelCrudeCoin/README.md

 Join our Discord - https://discord.gg/NfSw2CPqEQ

-BARRELCRUDE It is a currency based on the number of barrels of crude that still remain to be extracted from the planet since 2021.
+BARRELCRUDECOIN Is a currency based on the number of barrels of crude that still remain to be extracted from the planet since 2021.

 Currently the world oil reserves are 1,700,804 Billion barrels and 1,700,804 Million coins will be created.